ezsystems/commerce-documentation/docs/guide/catalog/product_variants/setting_up_variants_from_external_source.md

 # Setting up variants from external source

-The default data provider and `CatalogFactory` ([content model data provider](../../data_providers/content_model_dataprovider.md)) already support variants up to two levels which can be set up [using a special variant Field Type](product_variants.md) in the Back Office.
+The default data provider and `CatalogFactory` ([content model data provider](../../data_providers/content_model_dataprovider.md)) already support variants up to two levels.
+You can set the variants up by [using a variant Field Type](product_variants.md) in the Back Office.

 You can also set up variants if you are not using the default Content Types and don't want to set up variants manually in the Back Office.